ClementNerma/Rave/docs/hybrid.md

 }
 ```

 Note that functions must always declare the type of error they may throw using the `throws` keyword.
-Errors thrown by superoverloads are excluded - doing a division doesn't require us to dedclare an `ArithmeticError` throw in the function's signature ; as well as _native errors_ (which inherits from `RuntimeError`) that are triggered automatically by the program like `OutOfMemoryError`.
+Errors thrown by superoverloads are excluded - doing a division doesn't require us to dedclare an `DivisionByZeroError` throw in the function's signature ; as well as _native errors_ (which inherits from `RuntimeError`) that are triggered automatically by the program like `OutOfMemoryError`.

 As `c` throws an error automatically, it indicates it in its declaration.
 But then, because `b` calls `c`, it may throw the same error.
 And that's also the case for `a`, which calls `b` that indicates it may throw an error.